redwoodjs/redwoodjs-com-archive/docs/graphql.md

 We'll document more GraphQL security best practices as Redwood reaches a `v1.0` release candidate.
 For now, know that Redwood already has some baked-in best practices; for example, when deploying GraphQL to production, GraphQL Playground is automatically disabled.

+For more information about how to keep your GraphQL API secure, please read [Securing your GraphQL API](https://www.envelop.dev/docs/guides/) from [the Guild](https://the-guild.dev).

 ### Secure Services